lukshyaganjoo/lukshyaganjoo.github.io/_posts/2024-07-30-so-i-gave-a-theory-talk.md

 >
 > We define the adjacency matrix of a graph $G = (V, E)$ as the following,
 >
+> <p style = "overflow-x:auto">
 > $$
 > A_{ij} = \begin{cases}1 & \text{there is an edge from} \; j \; \text{to} \; i\\0 & \text{there is no edge from} \; j \; \text{to} \; i\\
 > \end{cases}
 > $$
+> </p>

-Since we're dealing with an undirected graph in this proof, every edge $ab$ is counted as the same edge as if there were an edge $ba$ in the graph.
+Since we're dealing with an undirected graph in this proof, every edge $(a, b)$ is counted as the same edge as if there were an edge $(b, a)$ in the graph.
 As a consequence, the adjacency matrices for this family of graphs will be symmetric.

 The way to think about it is that the adjacency matrix of a graph $G$ encodes information about the number of length $1$ paths between any pair of vertices $i$ and $j$, i.e. information about the vertices immediately "adjacent" to each other.